 Visit the Museums

-Randomly walking around, I stumbled upon the Mikve Israel-Emanuel Synagogue which is the oldest synagogue in the Western Hemisphere dating back to the 1600s.
-It was $10 admission and architecture was beautiful.
+Randomly walking around Willemstad, I stumbled upon the Mikve Israel-Emanuel Synagogue.
+I then learned this is the oldest synagogue in the Western Hemisphere dating back to the 1600s.
+It was $10 admission and architecture were beautiful.
 Admission included entry to the Jewish Cultural Historical Museum containing artifacts of over 350 years of Jewish settlement in Curaçao.
 Pretty cool.

-The Kura Hulanda Museum is an absolute MUST see in Curaçao.
+The Kura Hulanda Museum is an absolute MUST see when visiting Willemstad.
 It is located a few blocks from the Ferry stop to the Otrobanda (or walk across the floating bridge) and there is so much knowledge stored in this place.
-It covers topics from the days of Abraham down to present day covering African kingdoms and culture, slavery in the West Indies and a North America and post reconstruction.
+It covers topics from the days of Abraham down to present day covering African kingdoms and culture, slavery in the West Indies and a North America and post-reconstruction.
 I literally spent two hours here and still don’t think I saw everything.
 I loved every bit of it and encourage anyone who is interested in world history, Caribbean or African culture to visit.